 Jerome Perret: It starts with the guiding vision behind ClickOnsite to make data visible across a company.
-We are always looking at processes and needs in the industry and how we can serve them either by adding new features to ClickOnSite, or by building integrations with other specialists, for example with radio tools (Atoll) and finance (SAP).
+We are always looking at processes and needs in the industry and how we can serve them either by adding new features to ClickOnSite or by building integrations with other specialists, for example with radio tools (Atoll) and finance (SAP).

 With that in mind, we recognized how closely related to ClickOnSite’s value proposition remote monitoring systems are.
 We also observed the increasing adoption of this new technology in the marketplace.

-One of our Towerco clients told me that he is working with different RMS vendors, each with their own, different dashboard.
+One of our Towerco clients told me that he is working with different RMS vendors, each with its own, different dashboard.
 He wanted a unified view across all his dashboards.
 This is clearly a problem ClickOnSite can solve, so we decided to put ideas into action and build an integration.